silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 For example, suppose we wanted to make a program that stores a list of numbers for us.
 If we were to write this program in assembly we would have to think hard about where to store these numbers.
-If the list is short (like 5 or 10 numbers) we might be able to get away with storing them in the CPU's registers.
+If the list is short (less than 10 numbers) we might be able to get away with storing them in the CPU's registers.
 But if the list is long (like 100 numbers) then there aren't enough registers so we'll need to store them elsewhere like in the RAM or HDD.
 We also have to think hard